AdaCore/training_material/courses/ada_essentials/146_storage_pools/01-introduction.rst

 :ada:`System.Storage_Pools`

-* Allows specification of specific blocks of memory to maintain
+* Allows specification of precise blocks of memory to maintain
 * :ada:`new` uses this block for allocations
 * Mechanisms to allocate, deallocate, and query
 * Each access type can have its own storage pool